tutahexe/node_file_manager/Readme.md

 .exit
 ```

-or use "ctrl+c", program will still gracefully shutdown.
+or use "ctrl+c", program will gracefully close anyway.